+CATCH training

+Updated materials needed

+Obstacles:

+Funding

-CATCH training Obstacles: Funding Time for training with other district priorities for PD Objective 2: 100% of Elementary and Middle Schools will utilize CATCH activities in PE and health lesson plans and classes.
-Action Steps Methods for Measuring Implementation District Administrators will communicate this expectation to health and PE teachers K-8 Baseline or benchmark data points: Number of teachers currently utilizing CATCH curriculum in their lesson plans and the number utilizing end of year CATCH curriculum in their lesson plans and the number utilizing end of CATCH curriculum in their lesson plans and the number utilizing end of year CATCH curriculum in their lesson plans and the number utilizing end of year Resources needed:
+Time for training with other district pri- orities for PD

+Objective 2: 100% of Elementary and Middle Schools will utilize CATCH activities in PE and health lesson plans and classes.

+Action Steps Methods for Measuring Implementation

+District Administrators will communicate this expectation to health and PE teachers K-8 Baseline or benchmark data points: Number of teachers currently utilizing CATCH curriculum in their lesson plans and the number utilizing end of year

-PHYSICAL ACTIVITY
+Resources needed:

+Access to CATCH and updated materi- als

+Obstacles:

+CATCH is not all inclusive

-The District will implement, in accordance with law, a coordinated health program with physical education and physical activity components and will offer at least the required amount of physical activity for all grades.
+PHYSICAL ACTIVITY The District will implement, in accordance with law, a coordinated health program with physical education and physical activity components and will offer at least the required amount of physical activity for all grades.
 [See BDF, EHAA, EHAB, and EHAC] The district shall provide 20 minutes of unstructured recess daily at all elementary campuses.